MechanicalRock/mechanicalrock.github.io/_posts/2020-06-11-trusted-web-activities.md

 ### What is a Progressive Web App (PWA)?

-TWAs integrate specifically with PWAs, so what is a PWA?
+I mentioned before that TWAs integrate with Progressive Web Apps (PWAs), so let's discover what they are.

 A [PWA](https://web.dev/progressive-web-apps/) is a normal web app with specific attributes: